athomasq/athomasq.github.io/essays/checks-and-balances.md

 ----

-*Why even have an angel portfolio if you can't make bad puns about it?*
+*Why even have an angel portfolio if you can't draw pretty pictures of it?*

 ----